 Do CRMs help with data security?

 Most CRM platforms on the market come with built-in security infrastructure to prevent breaches and loss or the manipulation of customer data.
+This is crucial for handling customer data with the utmost importance.
 For example, monday.com is ISO/IEC 27001:2013 certified and HIPAA and GDPR compliant, so you can be sure that your data is safe and secure.

 A CRM also enables data to be stored securely in one place while remaining accessible across multiple functions.
 This reduces the likelihood of data being lost or exposed as it’s passed between departments.